Analyticsphere/ccc-orchestrator/README.md

 - If `overwrite_site_vocab_with_standard` is false, the site-provided vocab tables will overwrite standard vocab tables loaded by the pipeline.
 - GCS bucket names in config should not include `gs://`; the pipeline will add URI prefixes where needed.
 - The target vocabulary files should be present under `OMOP_VOCAB_GCS_PATH` and identified by `OMOP_TARGET_VOCAB_VERSION`.
+- **OHDSI Tasks**: DQD and Achilles tasks run in parallel after the cleanup task completes.
+Both can take 2+ hours and execute as Cloud Run Jobs to avoid Airflow task timeout limits.
+- **Atlas Results Tables**: The `atlas_results_tables` task creates necessary BigQuery tables for OHDSI Atlas integration.
+It runs after both DQD and Achilles complete.
+- **Artifact Storage**: DQD and Achilles results are stored in GCS under `{gcs_bucket}/{delivery_date}/dqd/` and `{gcs_bucket}/{delivery_date}/achilles/` respectively, and also loaded into BigQuery tables.

 ## Development